gdbroman/broman.blog/_posts/2020/2020-08-29-dont-seek-meaning.md

 *"What's the meaning of life?"* is a meaningless question.

 It's not the *wrong* question.
-It's the very act of questioning is mistaken.
+It's the very act of questioning that is mistaken.
 The egoic mind playing games.
 Tricks!

 The question only arises in moments lacking meaningful *experience*.
 You never ask why when in presence.